SHEHARYAAR-coder/spicy-cams/IMPLEMENTATION_SUMMARY.md

 1. **Authorization**

    - Role-based access control
-   - Creators can only manage their withdrawals
+   - Models can only manage their withdrawals
    - Admins have full access

 2. **Validation**